vk12122/bitvijays.github.io-sphinx/docs/LFF-IPS-P1-IntelligenceGathering.rst

   nmap -sn -n 10.0.0.230
   #My IP is 10.0.0.1

 It is very important to mention that -n option (No DNS resolution) should be used going forward as we have already did DNS resolution while using List scan.
 Since DNS can be slow even with Nmap's built-in parallel stub resolver, this option can slash scanning times.
 TCP Dump output is presented here.
-As both the IP address are in the same subnet, nmap would use ARP Ping scan to find the alive IP Address.
+As both the IP addresses are in the same subnet, nmap would use ARP Ping scan to find the alive IP Address.

 ::